-Medical records are a prime target for information thieves, making it essential for organisations to keep healthcare confidential data secure and dispose of in a responsible manner when no longer required.
+Medical records are a prime target for information thieves.
+It’s therefore essential that organisations keep healthcare confidential data secure and dispose of it responsibly when no longer required.

 The Information Commissioner’s Office (ICO) is responsible for overseeing data governance in the UK, and all government departments report to it.
 Last year, the ICO revealed that healthcare suffered more data breaches than any other sector in the UK.
 In fact, around half of all reported data breaches took place at health organisations, both public and private.